Fair Oaks Orthopedics

 • Damaged tendon tissue is removed without injuring the surrounding ligaments.

-• The healthy tendons are then reattached to the bone and the incision is closed.
+• The healthy tendons are then reattached to the bone, and the incision is closed.

 Frequently Asked Questions About Golfer's Elbow